 We have included reviews for eight of the best cat beds for older cats, including those with orthopedic bases, waterproof mats, and covers that can be easily removed and put through the washing machine.
 There are many options available, including the popular cat cave design and the more traditional-looking cat sofa, and the range of choice can be baffling at first glance.

-We found the Hepper Nest Cat Bed’s cavernous design to offer security and safety, as well as comfort and easy maintenance, making it the best overall choice.
+We found the Hepper Nest Cat Bed’s cavernous design to offer security and safety, as well as comfort and easy maintenance, making it the overall choice for best cat bed for older cats.
 For those on a tight budget, the Frisco Self-Warming Bolster Round Cat Bed is affordable but still offers good quality and a durable design for your cat and you.

 Featured Image Credit: freestocks-photos, Pixabay